-Vrsar – population: 1872, Vrsar - day/ saint: saint : Sveti Martin, 11.11.
+Vrsar – population: 2000, Vrsar - day/ saint: saint : Sv.
+Martin, 11.11.

-Vrsar - Split: 460km, Vrsar - Pula: 52km, Vrsar - Rijeka: 97km, Vrsar - Zadar: 337km, Vrsar - Šibenik: 391km, Vrsar - Dubrovnik: 656km, Vrsar - Zagreb: 258km
+Vrsar - Makarska.
+555km, Vrsar- Split: 500km, Vrsar - Pula: 45km, Vrsar - Rijeka: 90km, Vrsar - Zadar: 385km, Vrsar - Šibenik: 440km, Vrsar - Dubrovnik: 705km, Vrsar - Zagreb: 258km

-private accomodation, apartments, rooms, hotels, camps
+private accomodation, apartments, rooms, family hotels, pensions, camps

-pebble, sandy, stone, concreted
+pebble, stone, concreted

-restaurants, traditional croatian taverns, pizzerias, saloons
+restaurants, traditional croatian taverns, pizzerias, fast food restorants, saloons